cefriel/chimera/README.md

 Chimera is currently composed of three Apache Camel Components, available as sub-projects in this repository.
 All the components rely on the [rdf4j](https://rdf4j.org/) library to handle the RDF graph.

 - `camel-chimera-graph` Camel component used to create and manipulate RDF knowledge graphs.
-- `camel-chimera-rmlmapper` Camel component used to lifting using the [rmlmapper-cefriel](https://github.com/cefriel/rmlmapper-cefriel) library
+- `camel-chimera-mapping-template` Camel component able to implement both lifting and lowering steps using the [mapping-template](https://github.com/cefriel/mapping-template) library and execute RML mapping rules.
-- `camel-chimera-mapping-template` Camel component able to implement both lifting and lowering steps using the [mapping-template](https://github.com/cefriel/mapping-template) library
+- [**deprecated**] `camel-chimera-rmlmapper` Camel component used to lifting using the [rmlmapper-cefriel](https://github.com/cefriel/rmlmapper-cefriel) library

 **N.B.** The `camel-chimera-mapping-template` includes `camel-chimera-graph` as a dependency.
 Therefore, when using the `camel-chimera-mapping-template` component, you do **not** need to include the `camel-chimera-graph` dependency separately.